Keyunlu railway station

-Keyunlu railway station (科韵路站 (科韻路站, Kēyùn Lù Zhàn, Keyun Road Station)) is a station on Guangzhou East Ring intercity railway located in Tianhe District, Guangzhou, Guangdong, China.
+Keyunlu railway station (科韵路站 (Kēyùn Lù Zhàn, Keyun Road Station)) is an underground railway station on Guangzhou East Ring intercity railway located in Tianhe District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has an underground island platform.
 It has 2 wind shafts and a cooling tower.

 Above the station is the Guangzhou International Financial City Plaza, and the exterior station shape is based on the theme of "Koi Carp Jade".

 Entrances/exits

 The station has 2 points of entry/exit.
-In addition, during construction of the station, a passage was reserved to connect to the metro station of the same name, but the ancillary facilities of the Financial City Plaza were still under construction, and the relevant passages could not be put into use with the opening of the intercity railway.
+In addition, during construction of the station, a passage was reserved to connect to the metro station of the same name, but the ancillary facilities of the Guangzhou Financial Plaza were still under construction, and the relevant passages could not be put into use with the opening of the intercity railway.
 Passengers are currently required to exit from Exit E of the station and proceed to Entrance B of the corresponding metro station via surface level to transfer.